What Is Dyslexia?

 What Are the Signs of Dyslexia?

-In preschool and elementary school kids, some signs of dyslexia include difficulty with:
+In preschool and elementary school kids, some signs of dyslexia can include problems with:

 - learning to talk